5 Metrics Every Startup Should Track

 Lifetime Value (LTV)

-Lifetime Value is a sales metric that can help startups understand where the main opportunities to increase revenue are, especially for companies that operate with a recurring revenue model (such as SaaS companies that offer subscriptions or digital services).
+Lifetime Value is a sales metric that helps startups understand where the best opportunities to expand revenue lie, particularly for companies operating on a recurring revenue model (such as SaaS companies offering digital subscriptions or services).

-To calculate LTV, you should multiply the average ticket size of sales by the number of times they recur per year (that is: the number of active monthly payments).
-The result should then be multiplied by the average time customers use the tool.
+To calculate LTV, multiply the average deal size (average contract value) by the billing frequency per year (such as the number of active monthly payments).
+This result should then be multiplied by the average customer lifespan (how long customers actively use the tool).

 CAC (Customer Acquisition Cost)

-CAC is the total cost to acquire a new customer.
-This metric includes marketing investments, sales salaries and commissions, and other operating costs directly involved in acquiring each new customer.
+CAC is the total cost associated with acquiring a new customer.
+This metric includes marketing investments, sales team salaries, commissions, and other operational overhead directly tied to acquiring each new customer.

-Understanding how much is invested to acquire new customers is very important for all businesses, including startups.
-This is because this indicator shows whether efforts dedicated to customer acquisition are justified and offset by the value customers bring back to the company.
+Understanding how much you invest to acquire new customers is crucial for any business, but particularly for startups.
+This indicator highlights whether the effort dedicated to customer acquisition is actually justified and offset by the value those customers bring back to the business.

-Sometimes, in the day-to-day of running a business, there are inefficient processes and expenses, and this metric helps signal how effective asset management is in attracting new revenue sources.
+Often, in the day-to-day rush of running a business, inefficient processes and expenses creep in.
+This metric helps signal how effectively your assets are being managed to attract new revenue streams.

-Here’s a bonus: LTV vs CAC comparison!
-A good way to understand how sustainable your startup’s growth is is by using CAC and LTV together.
+Check out this bonus: comparing LTV to CAC!
+A great way to understand how sustainable your startup's growth is involves analyzing CAC and LTV together.
 In an ideal scenario, a company should have the lowest possible CAC (cost) and the highest possible LTV (value).

-This reflection is important for businesses, because focusing only on acquiring new customers without making efforts and investments in retaining existing customers becomes a long-term problem.
-Several studies indicate that the cost of acquiring new customers is generally 5 to 25 times higher than investing in retention strategies.
-Comparing CAC vs LTV helps you understand how efficient these investments are.
+This reflection is vital for businesses, because focusing solely on new customer acquisition without investing in retaining existing customers becomes a major bottleneck in the long run.
+Several studies show that acquiring a new customer is generally 5 to 25 times more expensive than investing in retention strategies.
+Comparing CAC vs. LTV helps you understand how efficient those investments really are.

 Churn Rate

-Churn Rate is the metric that measures subscription cancellation rate or customer loss in a company.
-For startups, it is very important to track this metric to understand whether they are keeping customers satisfied or whether they need to take measures to improve customer retention.
+Churn Rate is the metric that measures the rate at which customers cancel their subscriptions or stop doing business with a company.
+For startups, tracking this metric is vital to understand whether they are keeping customers happy or if they need to take immediate action to improve retention.

-To calculate churn rate, divide the number of customers who chose to cancel their contracts by the total number of active customers.
-A high churn rate means the company is losing customers and needs to create an action plan focused on retention, such as pricing adjustments, service improvements, special offers, or improvements in the experience with its tool or service.
-Churn rate usually varies according to your segment.
+To calculate the churn rate, divide the number of customers who canceled their service by the total number of active customers during that period.
+A high churn rate means the company is losing customers and needs to build a targeted retention plan, which could include pricing adjustments, customer support improvements, special offers, or UX/product optimizations.
+Naturally, churn rates vary by industry.

-For example: some startups may have a higher churn rate, while others may have a lower one, depending on segment averages.
-That’s why it is important to always keep an eye on the market to understand what is natural and what needs to improve.
+For example: some startups might experience a higher churn rate while others have a lower one, depending on the industry average.
+That is why it is crucial to benchmark against the market to understand what is typical and what needs improvement.

 MRR (Monthly Recurring Revenue)

-MRR (Monthly Recurring Revenue) indicates a company’s monthly recurring revenue.
-This metric is very important for startups, especially SaaS companies, since they typically depend on recurring revenue to grow, and it enables visibility into the business’s monthly billing.
-To calculate MRR, simply multiply the number of customers by the monthly value of the contracted plan or subscription.
+MRR (Monthly Recurring Revenue) measures a company's predictable monthly recurring revenue.
+This metric is critical for startups, especially SaaS companies, because they rely heavily on recurring revenue to scale, and it provides a clear view of the business's monthly financial health.
+To calculate MRR, simply multiply the total number of customers by the monthly price of their active subscription or plan.

-For companies with more than one type of subscription, this calculation needs to be adjusted by multiplying the value of each plan by its number of subscribers and summing the final result.
-Using and understanding this metric is very important for startups because it allows them to forecast the business cash position for the coming months based on active contracts.
+For companies with multiple subscription tiers, you must calculate this by multiplying the price of each tier by its respective number of subscribers and summing the results.
+Understanding and tracking this metric is vital for startups, as it allows them to forecast cash flow for the coming months based on active contracts.

 Net Promoter Score (NPS)

-Net Promoter Score (NPS) is a metric created to measure customer satisfaction and how likely they are to recommend a product or service.
-It is calculated based on one question: "On a scale from 0 to 10, how likely are you to recommend our company/product/service to a friend or colleague?"
+Net Promoter Score (NPS) is a metric designed to measure customer satisfaction and how likely customers are to recommend a product or service to others.
+It is calculated based on a single question: "On a scale of 0 to 10, how likely are you to recommend our company/product/service to a friend or colleague?"

-Through their responses, customers are classified into three categories: detractors, passives, or promoters.
-Those who respond with a score from 0 to 6 are classified as detractors, those who respond with a score of 7 or 8 are classified as passives, and those who respond with a score of 9 or 10 are classified as promoters.
-Then, NPS can be calculated, which is the percentage difference between the number of promoters and the number of detractors.
+Based on their answers, customers are grouped into three categories: detractors, passives, and promoters.
+Those who respond with a score of 0 to 6 are detractors; those who score 7 or 8 are passives; and those who score 9 or 10 are promoters.
+You then calculate the NPS by subtracting the percentage of detractors from the percentage of promoters.

 Conclusion

-For your startup to become data-driven, it is important to design processes and metrics that are measurable and scalable.
-Another interesting point for your organization can also be choosing a North Star Metric, which is a key metric that represents the company’s main objective and can be used to guide strategic decision-making.
-This metric should be followed and monitored every day, and all actions within the company should be designed to achieve this objective.
+For your startup to become truly data-driven, you must design processes and track metrics that are both measurable and scalable.
+Another great approach for your organization is to define a North Star Metric (NSM)—the key metric that represents your core product value and guides all strategic decision-making.
+This metric should be monitored daily, and every initiative across the company should align to impact this goal.

-For this reason, choosing an appropriate NSM is extremely important for the medium and long term.
-Some examples of goals that can be created from the NSM are:
+For this reason, choosing the right NSM is crucial for medium and long-term success.
+A few examples of goals built around an NSM include:

-To learn more about how to launch your startup’s data-driven journey, check out more articles like this on our blog.
+To learn more about how to kick off your startup's data-driven journey, check out more articles like this on our blog.

-To create unique solutions and break market paradigms with innovative offerings, startups need results that are measurable and scalable.
-Measuring performance is a very important task, and that is nothing new.
-However, when it comes to defining which key metrics should be tracked, things seem to get more complicated.
-With that in mind, in this post we’ve gathered 5 important metrics that can help startups gain a strategic view of their results.
+To build unique solutions and disrupt the market with innovative products, startups need to deliver measurable and scalable results.
+Measuring your performance is highly critical, and that is no secret to anyone.
+However, when it comes to defining the key metrics you should actually track, things tend to get a bit more complicated.
+With that in mind, in this post we have highlighted 5 crucial metrics that can help startups gain a strategic view of their performance.

 What are metrics?

-By checking any dictionary, it is possible to understand that, by definition, a metric is a way to measure something.
-In the business world, metrics are quantitative measures applied to evaluate the performance of an area, a person, or the results the organization achieves.
+By definition, a metric is simply a way to measure or quantify something.
+In the business world, metrics are quantitative measurements applied to evaluate the performance of a specific area, person, or the overall results achieved by an organization.

-In the startup world, this is even more important, because metrics provide a more accurate picture of the company’s situation when making decisions, supporting strategy scaling, creating more compelling pitches for investors and venture capital firms, and enabling a more data-driven approach to everything involving the business.
-When used by startups, metrics make it possible to assess business success from several different angles and perspectives.
+In the startup ecosystem, this is even more critical, as they provide a more accurate overview of the company's status when making decisions.
+They support scaling your strategy, building more compelling pitches for investors and venture capital firms, and establishing a data-driven approach for everything surrounding your business.
+When leveraged by startups, metrics make it possible to evaluate business success from multiple angles and perspectives.

-For example: revenue metrics, customer acquisition cost, or lifetime value evaluate the company’s financial performance.
-Meanwhile, metrics such as churn rate, NPS, and customer satisfaction can be used to assess the effectiveness of the product or service in the customer’s daily routine, bringing predictability and improvements across all user touchpoints.
+For instance: revenue metrics, customer acquisition cost, or lifetime value evaluate the company's financial performance.
+Meanwhile, metrics like churn rate, NPS, and customer satisfaction can be used to assess the effectiveness of your product or service in the customer's daily routine, bringing predictability and improvements to every user touchpoint.

-In addition to supporting results and decisions, the use of metrics also helps identify patterns and relationships among the main strengths and weaknesses of the business, operations, and product, so managers and key stakeholders in each area can create and execute action plans focused on solving problems and improving optimization.
+Beyond results and decision-making, tracking metrics also helps identify patterns and relationships between the main strengths and weaknesses of the business, operations, and product.
+This allows managers and key stakeholders in each area to design and execute action plans focused on solving bottlenecks and driving optimizations.

 Summary: What are metrics?

-Metrics are essential tools for companies of all sizes and industries to measure progress and make data-based decisions.
-By using metrics and then evaluating this data efficiently, it is possible to identify improvement points, bottlenecks, build better processes, and identify key opportunities and areas for improvement.
-In addition, metrics can also be used to communicate results to investors and stakeholders.
+Metrics are essential tools for companies of all sizes and industries to measure progress and make data-driven decisions.
+By tracking metrics and effectively analyzing this data, you can uncover areas of improvement, identify bottlenecks, structure better processes, and capture key opportunities.
+Additionally, metrics are widely used to communicate performance and results to investors and stakeholders.

 5 metrics every startup should track